OronStor/BND_BOT/README.md

 # BND Discord Bot
-> A modular and interactive Discord bot featuring automated media delivery, a gambling system, and robust server monitoring.
+> A modular and discord bot featuring fun commands , on_event actions , gambling system ,  server monitoring.

 ## 📝 Description
-This project is the final project for **Harvard's CS50P (Introduction to Programming with Python)**.
+This project is the final project for **Harvard's CS50P**.

 The **BND Bot** is a discord entertaiment bot with several types of fun and useful functions which you can use while hanging out with players!